You open the door and face the plastic perma-grin of Burger King’s mascot. What do you do?

 The activation, imagined and produced by MullenLowe, was then turned into a 30-second launch spot and video ads cut-downs.

-“We know our guests value convenience, and adding the Burger King brand to Uber Eats is another way we will meet the demands of millions of people on this platform,” said Chris Finazzo, Burger King’s North American president, in a statement.
+“We know our guests value convenience, and adding our brand to Uber Eats is another way we will meet the demands of millions of people on this platform,” said Chris Finazzo, Burger King’s North American president, in a statement.

 More from Featured